PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 Tile Sprite
 ~~~~~~~~~~~

-The `Phaser.GameObjects.TileSprite <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.TileSprite.html>`_ object is used in backgrounds, platforms, and any other object that can be renderer as a repeated texture.
-We recommend to read its `API documentation <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.TileSprite.html>`_ for tips and better understanding.
+The `Phaser.GameObjects.TileSprite <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.TileSprite.html>`_ object is used in backgrounds, platforms, and any other object that can be rendered as a repeated texture.
+We recommend reading the `API documentation <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.TileSprite.html>`_ for tips and better understanding.

 To create a **Tile Sprite** object, you can click on the `Add Object button <#adding-objects-to-the-scene>`_ and select the **Tile Sprite** option.
 Or you can: